WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 All attributes can be refered to by `<AttributeType>:<SourceRole>` or `<AttributeType>:<SourcePlayer>`.
 Examples:
 - `Disguise:Tanner`, a disguise applied by a tanner
-- `Defense:@Target`, a defense applied by the player's current target
+- `Defense:Target`, a defense applied by the player's current target.
+The @ symbol is skipped.

+Additionally attributes can be refered to by `<AttributeType>::<Value1>`

 ---
 ---